Nikhil123n/lumaa-spring-2025-ai-ml/README.md

 ## Final Notes:
 Ensure the Top_Movies.csv file exists and is structured with columns like Movie Name and Plot.
 The recommendations will be based on cosine similarity, and the program will return the top N closest matches (default is 5).

+## Salary Expectations
+My salary expectations depend on the funding status and the size of the startup.
+Based on industry standards, I would expect a monthly salary in the range of *$3,200* to *$4,800* per month, which corresponds to an hourly rate of *$20 to $30*.
+I am open to further discussions depending on the responsibilities of the role.